chrisradler/upwork_telegram_bot/README.md

 - 🤖 Automatically generates customized proposals with Claude AI
 - 🔄 Runs automatically every 30 minutes during business hours (Mon-Fri, 9am-7pm EST)
 - 📱 Sends formatted job notifications and proposals to Telegram
-- ⏰ ONLY Returns job that have been posted in the last hour
+- ⏰ ONLY Returns job that have been posted in the lAST hour

 ## Requirements